MegaETH’s Public Sale: What a ~$1B FDV Really Means for a ‘Real-Time’ L2

 • Consumer apps (social micro-interactions, creator tipping, in-app marketplaces) where ‘instant’ changes behavior.

-• Prediction & betting-adjacent primitives that treat time as a feature (live markets, rolling settlement, in-play hedging).
+• Prediction & speculating-adjacent primitives that treat time as a feature (live markets, rolling settlement, in-play hedging).

 That’s a clear segmentation.
 The trap would be diluting focus by chasing everything—airdrops, mercenary liquidity, vanity partnerships—while the one differentiation, real-time UX, remains unproven in production.